falahzubir/crm/README.md

 ## ✨ Overview

 This is a full-featured CRM (Customer Relationship Management) web application built using Laravel.
-It helps businesses manage customers, leads, tasks, and communications in one centralized dashboard.
+It helps businesses manage customers, leads, and communications in one centralized dashboard.

 ## 🚀 Features

 - Customer & Lead Management
-- Task & Activity Tracking
 - User Roles & Permissions
 - Email Notifications
 - Responsive Dashboard UI